On regularity and projective dimension of invariant chains of monomial ideals: Acknowledgments

 \section{Acknowledgments}

+We would like to thank the referee for useful suggestions.
 This work is partially supported by the Simons Foundation Targeted Grant for the Institute of Mathematics - VAST (Award number: 558672), and by the Vietnam Academy of Science and Technology (grants CSCL01.01/22-23 and NCXS02.01/22-23).
 Parts of this work were carried out during a stay of the second author at the Vietnam Institute for Advanced Study in Mathematics (VIASM).
 He would like to thank VIASM for its hospitality and generous support.
-He also thanks the participants of the MFO-RIMS Tandem Workshop on ``Symmetries on Polynomial Ideals and Varieties'' for useful discussions related to this work.
+He also thanks the participants of the MFO-RIMS Tandem Workshop on ``Symmetries on Polynomial Ideals and Varieties'' for inspiring discussions related to this work.